trueos/trueos-docs/trueos-handbook/using.rst

    Java™ and Flash® plugins with specific browsers.

 |appcafe| contains several dozen applications for playing and editing
 multimedia.
-It includes these popular applications (click the links to view screenshots):
+It includes these popular applications:

 * `aTunes <http://www.atunes.org/?page_id=5>`_: Full-featured audio
   player and manager which can play mp3, ogg, wma, wav, flac, mp4 and